Saturdays from 11am – Noon and Sundays from 9 – 10am

 - Converting from a traditional IRA to a Roth IRA is a taxable event.

-Host Dick Donahue does the global roundup and talks about the Washington Cares Act on this episode of Wealth Wake Up.
+Host Dick Donahue takes a deeper look at who holds debt in the U.S. and talks about stock evaluations and the rise of artificial intelligence on this episode of Wealth Wake Up.

-Host Dick Donahue talks about July’s economic reports and six big IRA tax changes for 2023 on this episode of Wealth Wake Up.
+Host Dick Donahue gives a September international trade update and talks about the IRS warning about fake charities and the top 10 destinations for snowbirds on this episode of Wealth Wake Up.

-Host Dick Donahue talks about August employment numbers, manufacturing, and when you should start saving for retirement on this episode of Wealth Wake Up.
+Host Dick Donahue talks about inflation, energy related stocks, and Millennials joining the ranks of sandwiched caregivers on this episode of Wealth Wake Up.

-Host Dick Donahue does the Weekly Wrap and talks about the history of market killers going back to 1950 on this episode of Wealth Wake Up.
+Host Dick Donahue talks about 3rd quarter GDP, buying a second home, and the implications of a divided middle class on this episode of Wealth Wake Up.